StatsAI/streamlit_image_search_db/README.md

 # Try the app! https://appimagesearchdb-bghvgku4fhakucrz2xeeum.streamlit.app/

+# What it does: Reverse Image Search via OpenAI + CLIP + Qdrant Vector Database

 # How it works:
 ## Step 0: Embeddings of 5,000 animals are created using Google colab and uploaded to Qdrant Cloud Vector Database.
 ## Step 1: The user selects an animal image or enters its name in the textbox.